Cost of Residential Mental Health Treatment

 Readmission-risk budget planning

-If your daughter’s symptoms are pushing past what home can safely manage, get a clinical review before the situation gets tighter.
-The next step should answer two questions at the same time: what level of care she needs and what your family may have to pay.
+Residential treatment decisions are usually about two questions at the same time: what level of care your daughter needs and what the family may realistically have to pay.